 We also had a customer who opted for solid steps with storage inside.
 We installed a solid step so she could climb into the gooseneck sleeping area.
 Inside the solid step, we installed a lockable safe where she was able to securely store some items.

 Removable Pedestal Tables.
 One of the biggest mistakes that trailer manufacturers make is putting in fixed tables.
 If you want a table, make sure it can be collapsed, folded against a wall or removed from the floor and stashed when it’s not in use.

 Slide-Outs.
 The ultimate in space-creation for living quarters horse trailers, the slide-out does exactly what you’d think it does -- it slides from the main body of the trailer.
 Many people put their dinettes or couches in the slide-out, gaining them several feet in their living area.
 When you’re traveling with your family or friends, those extra few feet can create valuable breathing space.

-Designing custom horse trailers can be a real challenge for horse owners, but with careful planning, you’ll have the perfect trailer to meet your travel needs.
+Designing custom horse trailers can be a real challenge for horse owners, but with careful planning, you’ll have the perfect trailer with enough space to live comfortably.
 And don’t worry -- you’re not in it alone.
 Let the experts at Double D Trailers help you build the best living quarters horse trailer for your budget, no matter how big or small.

 © 2021 | All Rights Reserved